It’s About Protecting Your Kids …

 Whether you are a single parent, divorced but share custody of your children, or married with children, the following are key issues to bear in mind when you plan for the Legal Guardianship of your children:

-Guardianship and wills.
-So long as you and your child's other parent share legal custody, if one of you passes on, the raising and care of your child falls to the other person by default.
+Guardianship.
+So long as you and your child’s other parent share legal custody, if one of you passes on, the raising and care of your child falls to the other person by default.
 Where neither parent is living, and not arrangements have been made, the minor child falls into the custody of a legal guardian appointed by a court.
 The best way to avoid such a scenario is to set up guardianship clauses in your will that spell out the specifics of your choice of guardian.
+The process of the court appointing a legal guardian can be a long-drawn one, and risks leaving your children in a kind of “limbo” until the legalities are settled.

 Responsibilities of a legal guardian.
 These are essentially the same as those of any parent – to take care of the child’s physical, emotional and financial needs to ensure that the child grows up in a safe and stable environment.
 Your child’s guardian will essentially step into your shoes as regards her care.